SEO Blog Post Word Count: Ideal Length for Rankings

 Ultimate Guides & Pillar Content

-These cornerstone pieces aim to be the definitive resource on a topic:
+These are your flagship pieces.
+They should be the definitive resource on a topic:

 - Update regularly to maintain accuracy